a-bonus/a-bonus.github.io/m1-lecture.md

    - Can you perform meaningful arithmetic (add, average)?
      - **Yes** → Scale
      - **No** → Probably ordinal (reconsider if they're really numbers)

+> **📊 MOST IMPORTANT CONCEPT IN MODULE 1**
+>
+> **Measurement level determines EVERYTHING you can do with your data!**
+>
+> Get this wrong and:
+> - ❌ Your analysis is invalid (e.g., calculating mean of blood types)
+> - ❌ Your conclusions are meaningless
+> - ❌ You'll lose major points on assignments
+> - ❌ You might get published research retracted
+>
+> **Before ANY analysis, always ask:**
+> "What measurement level is this variable?"
+>
+> This single question prevents 80% of statistical errors in student work!

 ### Why Measurement Level Matters